spdx/spdx-3-model/specmark.md

 Each model file must adhere to a strict content structure:

+- All files must be encoded in UTF-8.
 - Each file must start with SPDX license information:
   `SPDX-License-Identifier: Community-Spec-1.0`
   and follows by one blank line.